 HONG KONG (AP) — The Latest on Hong Kong protests (all times local):

 KABUL, Afghanistan (AP) — The Latest on the Afghanistan prisoner swap with the Taliban for American and Australian hostage held by insurgents since 2016 (all times local):

-DUBAI, United Arab Emirates (AP) — The Latest on tensions in the Persian Gulf (all times local):
+DUBAI, United Arab Emirates (AP) — The Latest on protests in Iran (all times local):